How to Clean Rust on Stainless Steel Appliance

 Removal of oxidized stains and even “surface rust” can be done by using a paste made from baking soda and water or a cleaner that contains oxalic acid, such as Bar Keeper's Friend Soft Cleanser.

 - If using baking soda and water, use a cloth or soft bristle brush, rub the baking soda in the direction of the grain.
 This may take a little effort but this will remove these soils.
 When cleaned, rinse with clean water on a clean soft cloth.
-Next, apply a Stainless Steel cleaner such as CeramaBryte Stainless Steel Cleaner (PM10X311) available through GE Parts .
+Next, apply a Stainless Steel cleaner such as CeramaBryte Stainless Steel Cleaner (PM10X311) available through the Parts Center .
 If you would like to purchase a part, please contact our GE Appliance Parts Center at 1.800.626.2002 or purchase a GE part online.

 - If using Bar Keeper's Friend, use only the liquid cleanser (free of grit) and be sure rub in the direction of the metal grain lines with a damp soft sponge